MediciPrime/4C-Workflow/README.md

   the necessary information to create the pipeline.
   - In addition, the same reason applies to why *cd83_1* and *cd83_2* are the same in *comparisons* and *samples*.
-	- Also note how keeping the raw data and reference genome is the recommend folders shortens the path to the file location.
+	- Also note how keeping the raw data and reference genome in the recommend folders shortens the path to the file location.

 Before continuing please make sure your directory structure looks *exactly* like